-I hope that you have enjoyed this tutorial on smoking a prime rib.
+I hope that you have enjoyed this tutorial on the perfect smoked prime rib.
 It is one of my favorite cuts of meat when it is cooked right, and it is incredibly easy to prepare.
+To celebrate Merry Christmas, just add some side dishes, a glass of red wine, and your holiday dinner is finished.
+For such a short cooking time it is amazing that you can get a prime grade roast that your guests will appreciate.
 If you have enjoyed reading this tutorial, then please leave a comment telling us about your favorite prime rib smoking tips.
 We also encourage you to share this article with your friends.
 Think about the last bad prime rib you ate and share it with that person first so they know the correct way to cook one the next time it is their turn to host a get-together.

 Frequently Asked Questions

 Why Do They Call it Prime Rib Roast?

 Prime rib is so named because it comes from the cut of beef off the primal rib.
 This is the back of the upper rib section of a steer, which is a very tender section.
 It may also be called a standing rib roast because it is often roasted “standing” on the rib bones.